SerpentDrago/SerenTheme-SerenMod-Full/README.md

 **This theme Has not been tested and won't be supported on any skin besides AuraMod , use at your on risk with other skins.**

-*The text color for this theme is controlled by Serens  Settings called "Select Text Highlight Color..."
-Found in Seren Settings > Interface*

 -----------